jmickey/blog-hugo/content/posts/80-interviews-5-weeks.md

 2. Salary actually wasn't as important to me as I thought.
 3. I was limiting myself severly by not including London jobs in my search.

 I decided to extend my search to include London companies, and in the process found myself with a new set of priorities.
-Flexible working, such as working from home days and flexible hours; and company culture, such as opportunities for personal growth and how well I got along with the team, replaced my previous priorities.
+Flexible working; such as working from home days and flexible hours, and company culture; such as opportunities for personal growth and how well I got along with the team; replaced my previous priorities.

 Most importantly though - I started asking companies how they approached diversity and inclusion.
 Did they consider diversity and inclusion an important part of building a great company?
 How well were different backgrounds represented within their tech teams?
 What, if anything, were they doing to improve diversity and become a more inclusive company?
 The answers to these questions will tell you a lot about what the company prioritises, which (in my experience) translates quite well to how they treat their employees in general.
 In the end it turns out the only company to ask **me** these questions first was the company that I accepted an offer from.